Last updated January 30, 2023.

 You’ll see the terms “ginkgo” and “Ginkgo biloba” used interchangeably.

-Ginkgo biloba is the scientific name for this tree and “ginkgo” has been adopted as a common name.
+Ginkgo biloba is the scientific name for this tree and “ginkgo” has been adopted as its common name.

-And since this tree is the only surviving member of the genus Ginkgo, there’s little chance it can be confused with other plants.
+And since this tree is the only surviving member of the genus Ginkgo, there’s little chance to confuse it with other plants.

 How Does Ginkgo Biloba Work?

-More than 140 compounds have been discovered in ginkgo, but only two kinds have known medicinal value — flavonoids and terpenoids.
-(7)
+More than 140 compounds have been discovered in ginkgo, but only two kinds have known medicinal value — flavonoids and terpene lactones.

-- increase in blood flow, including blood flow to the brain
+- Increase in blood flow to the brain

 Members of the royal court were given ginkgo to treat senility.

-Now, Ginkgo biloba is used around the world to treat a wide variety of ailments including memory loss, concentration problems, mental confusion, depression, anxiety, dizziness, dementia, eye problems, tinnitus, leg pain, and headache.
-(15)
+Now, Ginkgo biloba is used around the world to treat a wide variety of ailments, including memory loss, concentration problems, mental confusion, depression, anxiety, dizziness, dementia, eye problems, tinnitus, leg pain, and headache.

 In the US, ginkgo is sold as a nutritional supplement, usually as a standardized extract made from dried ginkgo leaves.

-In Europe, it’s available by prescription or as an approved over-the-counter medication used mainly used to treat circulatory conditions including dementia resulting from reduced blood flow to the brain.
-(16, 17)
+In Europe, it’s available by prescription or as an approved over-the-counter medication mainly used to treat circulatory conditions, including dementia resulting from reduced blood flow to the brain.

-In one year alone, West German doctors wrote 5.24 million prescriptions for ginkgo leaf extract.
-(18)
+In one year alone, German doctors wrote over 5 million prescriptions for ginkgo leaf extract.

 But not all of these applications for ginkgo have withstood scientific scrutiny.